PVC is the third most commonly used plastic after polyethylene and polypropylene. It can be used for a variety of applications.

 Installing PVC cladding

-Installation of PVC cladding is quick, and is often used as an alternative for tiling, due to it’s water resistance.
-The sheets can be cut to size, and can be made to slot together (similar to some laminate floorings) meaning there’s no need to grout.
+Installation of PVC cladding is quick, and is often used as an alternative for tiling, due to its water resistance.
+The sheets can be cut to size, and can be made to slot together (similar to some laminate floorings).
+This means there’s no need to grout.